oknk/seaquence/guide.md

 # MIDI

-Seaquence supports basic MIDI i/o.
-You can send/receive notes and messages to/from any creature on MIDI channels 1-16, and send/receive global clock-sync messages.
+Seaquence sends and receive notes and control-change MIDI messages to/from any creature on any MIDI channel, turning Seaquence into a dynamic multi-voice sequencer that can be used with external gear and other apps.

 ![]({{site.baseurl}}/images/guide/guide-midi.png)